MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/full-text-search.md

 ## How to use full text search

-1. Enable the full text & hybrid search for NoSQL preview feature
+1. Enable the full text & hybrid search for NoSQL preview feature.
-2. Configure a container with a full text policy and full text index
+2. Configure a container with a full text policy and full text index.
-3. Insert your data with text properties
+3. Insert your data with text properties.
-4. Run hybrid queries against the data
+4. Run hybrid queries against the data.

 ## Enable the full text and hybrid search for NoSQL preview feature